ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 Our software is racist.
 Our software (tools like Siri or Cortana or Snapchat) does not correctly recognise skin color, alters skin color and does not recognise harassment or racism.
-Animations in software can trigger panic attacks or eppileptic attacks.
+Animations in software can trigger panic attacks or epileptic attacks.

 > We have a collective responsibility and need to take that very seriously.
 > Technology and our code is not neutral.
 Our work is political and has consequences on lives.